Making data work for us

 Additionally, it helps to alleviate the need to manually provide answers repeatedly to data queries from researchers or other stakeholders.
 This is because an information and data standard enables contextualised searching.

-With the support of the ISEAL Innovation Fund, we have the support needed to lift the standard out of a purely FSC context and make it implementable across all dominating certification schemes.
+With the support of the ISEAL Innovations Fund, we have the support needed to lift the standard out of a purely FSC context and make it implementable across all dominating certification schemes.

 The outputs of the project is the development of a standardised data schema based on the ISEAL Codes of Good Practice, as well as repository for the Data collections of Certificate, Normative, Geospatial and Impact Measurement.

 The first two data repositories have already been created – one for FSC normative framework and one for GIS data.
 This has enabled our data in these areas to be standardized across FSC delivering improved operational efficiency, best practices in data governance and appropriate data licensing.
 It additionally supports the availability of new FSC services such as FSC on the Map and improves the experience of our stakeholders when searching for information on the various FSC Standards.
 The repository is open and available at https://open.fsc.org/ and it will provide the template on which the IDSS will build the test environment for the wider ISEAL Community to explore the use and value of data standardisation.
 From April 2020 and until October 2020 we will add the Certificate and Impact measurement collections and prepare for pilot testing of the Repository by the community.

 Simultaneously with the development of the repositories, we are developing guidance material and a test repository for voluntary piloting or implementation with other ISEAL members.

 The project is expected to be concluded in 2021.